 Courtois Settlers in Canada in the 17th Century

 - Charles Courtois, who married Marguerite Berger in Quebec City in 1670

-  - Charles Courtois, son of Antoine and Esther, married Marguerite Berger,

-  daughter of Jean and Madeleine, in Quebec on 9th October 1670
+- Charles Courtois, son of Antoine and Esther, who married Marguerite Berger, daughter of Jean and Madeleine, in Quebec on 9th October 1670

-  - Bertrand Courtois, son of Pierre and Marguerite, married Marie Hallay,

-  daughter of Pierre and Marie, in Quebec on 24th August 1671
+- Bertrand Courtois, son of Pierre and Marguerite, who married Marie Hallay, daughter of Pierre and Marie, in Quebec on 24th August 1671